jeffnyman/lucid-jvm/README.md

 ## Sample Logic

-I have a `HashTest` that is being used to do nothing more than a simple unit test written in Java, executed by TestNG.
+I have a `HashTest`ary that is being used to do nothing more than a simple unit test written in Java, executed by TestNG.

 I also have a Groovy service (`GroovyQotdServiceTest`) and a Scala service (`ScalaQotdServiceTest`).
 Both of those are used to interface with a Java service (`QotdService`).
 There are unit tests for the Groovy (`GroovyQotdServiceTest`) and Scala (`ScalaQotdServiceTest`) implementations.
 Of particular note, the Groovy test uses TestNG, but the Scala test must use JUnit.
 However, the reports from the two are combined (using a the `testReport` task).
 All of this was done to show the interoperation between JVM languages.